kubeops/external-dns-operator/examples/aws-credential.md

 ### Create credential file
-The file must be named as `credentials`, you can from command line as,
+The file must be named as `credentials`, you can create credential file from command line as,
 ```
 cat <<-EOF > /local/path/to/credentials